Search

 Type of Mask Example Protection Type of Protection Used By

-Medical-grade masks Surgical masks (Levels 1, 2, and 3) Droplet protection Wearer protection (in health care setting) reasonable/Source control good HCWs who are not performing an aerosol generating procedure or involved in other risk assessed procedure or situation requiring airborne precautions
+Medical-grade masks Surgical masks (Levels 1, 2, and 3) Droplet protection Wearer protection (in healthcare setting) reasonable/Source control good HCWs who are not performing an aerosol-generating procedure or involved in other risk-assessed procedures or situations requiring airborne precautions

 Non-manufactured non-medical grade face coverings Handkerchief, scarf, bandana No evidence for protection Wearer protection unknown/Source control unknown Public use when a manufactured non-medical grade face covering is not available, and there is community transmission, not for use with no community transmission